Ultralight Worm Fishing

 Basically, I waded up the middle of the stream (too many streamside trees and bushes to do anything else) casting upstream into every likely looking spot.
 As the worm drifted down towards me, I lifted the rod tip to keep as much of the line as possible off the water.
 To say the method was successful would be an understatement!
 I caught lots and lots of fish.
 This ultralight worm fishing had promise!

 One of the things I realized was that the slight line sag you get with even a light line when tenkara fishing has the same effect as a very soft rod tip when keiryu fishing.
 You will see the take but the fish won't feel the tension.
 With a tenkara line, you can see the line pull forward or to the side, or hesitate, or just twitch, but the sag provides enough slack in the system that a fish can take the hook and not feel tension from the line.
-That turned out to be the key to ultralight worm fishing.
+The ability of the line to register strikes turned out to be the key to ultralight worm fishing.

 Small trout caught with Nissin Pocket Mini rod.

 If you are fishing with an artificial fly, the fish will know immediately it isn't real.
-If you are fishing with a worm or salmon egg or live nymph, though, using a small hook and no weight, it won't know until long after you do.
+If you are fishing with a worm or salmon egg or live nymph, though, using a small hook and no weight, you'll know it's there before it knows you're there.

 My next question was whether the technique was limited to the softest of rods.
 Would it be possible to use a firmer rod and still not tear the worm off the hook when starting my forward cast?